-In this article, we’ve gathered our top 10 bakeries in Paris.
-You’ll find that some are combinations of a patisserie and a boulangerie, while others focus only on baking bread.
-What they all have in common, however, is some of the most delicious breads in Paris and perhaps even the world!
+To bring you to the freshest baguettes in Paris, we’ve gathered our top 10 bakeries for you.
+You’ll find that some are combination patisseries/boulangeries, while others solely specialize in bread.
+What they all have in common, however, are some of the most delicious breads in Paris and perhaps even the world!

 1. Le Grenier à Pain